Azure/GPT-RAG/docs/ARCHITECTURE.md

-This section provides more information about the GPT-RAG architecture.
-It includes an overview of the GPT-RAG/Basic Architecture and GPT-RAG/Zero Trust architectures.
-The connectivity components and AI workloads involved in each architecture are described.
-Additionally, there is an architecture deep dive section that explains the data ingestion, orchestrator, and app front-end components of the system.
-There are also technical references related to the Architecture.
+This page provides a comprehensive overview of the GPT-RAG architecture, including the Basic and Zero Trust deployment options.
+It details the connectivity components and AI services.
+The document also includes diagrams to illustrate the architecture and communication flow, and provides technical references for further understanding.

 ## Enterprise RAG (GPT-RAG) Architecture